surendrababu-sec/pqc-soc-readiness/RESEARCH-NOTES.md

 ---

-## Week 1 - Post-Quantum Cryptography & The Harvest Now, Decrypt Later Threat
+## Month 1 - Post-Quantum Cryptography & The Harvest Now, Decrypt Later Threat

 ### 1. The Foundation We're All Trusting Right Now
 Today's digital communication relies heavily on RSA - an asymmetric